jgaines/GainesValheim/README.md

 ### Carry Weight

-For carry weight, I'm thinking standard 300 and 150 for belt.
-Backpacks add carry weight and slots but must be worn to get carry weight benefit.
+For carry weight, I'm using standard 300 and 150 for belt.
+Backpacks add carry weight and the later two add slots but must be worn to get carry weight benefit.
 Skills Give More Carry Weight can add up to 300 if you max out 15 skills (0.2 per skill point for 15 skills).
 Also all items weigh 70% of original weights.

 Heh, just tested out the above settings and I think even Sam will be happy with the results.
 I move like a tortoise with bronze armor and backpack on (25% speed reduction, 35% with sword and buckler out).
-Total carry capacity is less than with a cart, but a lot more managable over rough terrain (which Better Continents adds a fair bit of).
+Total carry capacity is less than with a cart, but a lot more managable over rough terrain.

-### Carry Weight Details

-I'm still working on the backpack carry weight config.
-There are a few ways to configure the backpack.

-1. Items in backpack get weight reduction whether backpack is worn or not.
-2. Backpack can be configured to just add carry weight when worn.
-3. You could combine both (though that seems funky).

-I'm sort of leaning towards making backpack add 200 for rustic and 300 carry weight for arctic when worn, and no weight reduction of items in backpack.
-That way, you'll have to wear it and suffer the 15% speed reduction (configurable) to gain any carry weight bonus.
-It also goes in cloak slot, and I've set it so rugged backpack has no frost resist, but there's an arctic version of the backpack, with frost/cold resist, which I think is silver/wolfskin to make.
-Rustic is bronze/leather so is available early.

-The Creature Level and Loot Control ItemConfigs I grabbed from https://valheim.thunderstore.io/package/FixItFelix/CreatureLeveLAndLootControl_itemconfig/ and tweaked (by adding in foods and items from some of the mods I added), have 0.7 weight modifier on most items so almost everything weighs 70% of it's original weight.
-It also doubles stack sizes of most materials and ammo (I think I got them all).
-Finally, I normalized all prepared foods to 20 stack size.

-I'm also thinking of keeping the Skills Give More Carry Weight mod, but drastically reducing their contribution.
-At 0.1 per skill point, a maxed out skill only adds 10 to carry weight (grand total of 150 if you max out all 15 skills that contribute).
-My original super-cheaty/solo settings were between 0.5 and 2 per skill, resulting in Herculean carry weights over 1000 once you'd skilled a few skills up to the 50s.

 ## Framework/Lib Mods